MrHell0/LiftTicket/client/src/gamedata/en/descriptions/levels/instances.md

 #### 3. Use the console helpers

-You can also see your current ether balance by typing:
+You can also see your current avax balance by typing:

 ```
 getBalance(player)